Skyline HS teaches recovery heart rate, improves PE student fitness

-Schellberg’s students use the adidas Zone for IHT Spirit wrist heart rate monitors to measure their heart rate during class.
+Schellberg’s students use the IHT Zone wrist heart rate monitors to measure their heart rate during class.
 During the 12-minute running tests, they use the monitor’s marker function to mark each time milestone.
 Students set the Zone’s marker three times:

 - Starting the 12-minute run;

 After class, they can check a detailed report that shows how their heart rate responded both during the run and in the crucial recovery period.
 Parents and administrators can see the data as well.